FIA Looking Into ‘Disciplinary Proceedings’ Over Richard Hammond’s Rimac Crash

 Considering that racing is inherently dangerous and flying off a mountain is always a risk in a hillclimb, we're not sure that position is entirely fair.
 But Motorsport.com says the investigation will center on why Richard Hammond was traveling too fast to navigate the bend after he had crossed the finish line.
 In Jeremy Clarkson's telling of the event on his DriveTribe page, he dismissed suggestions that Hammond hadn't adequately practiced with the car, pointing to the fact that he'd been driving the car on "motorways, airfields and closed mountain roads for four days" prior to the crash.

-According to Clarkson's latest post, The Grand Tour crew has been frantically re-writing and re-scheduling shoots to accommodate the fact that Hammond won't be able to drive for a few months.
+The Grand Tour crew has been frantically re-writing and re-scheduling shoots to accommodate the fact that Hammond won't be able to drive for a few months.
 But he'll be back in the office as early as next week, and Clarkson is busy drawing up a list of menial tasks he can accomplish on one leg.